The University of Iowa Carver College of Medicine

 Compensation Controls for

-Example: For mouse splenocytes stained with FITC, PE, and PE-Cy7 conjugated antibodies, compensation controls should include:
+Example: For mouse splenocytes stained with FITC, PE, PerCP, and APC conjugated antibodies, compensation controls should include:

 The Facility's mission is to serve the investigators in their quest to obtain accurate data.
 The lack of proper compensation may yield misleading, confusing, and inaccurate data.
 In order to live up to our mission of assuring quality control and reproducibility, the Facility will not run the samples if the necessary compensation controls are not provided by the investigator.